NitishIITB/LocalRepo1/README.md

 # LocalRepo1
-This is my first repo
+This is my first repository
+author - Nitish Kumar